We are proud to present

 3. He does not believe that the painting was looted by the Nazis and illegally brought to Brazil by a fugitive.

-There is clearly a resemblance to Soutine in the portrait - Etsi Dunow
+There is clearly a resemblance to Soutine in the portrait - Esti Dunow

 We had the chance to speak with Alexia Monduit, great-granddaughter of Mané-Katz, who revealed intriguing details about the artist’s life, including his travels, journalistic work, and sculpture.
 Upon seeing the painting, she immediately sensed it could depict Chaim Soutine, noting the resemblance and the expressive use of red and blue tones as a possible tribute.

-This impression was confirmed by the world’s leading expert on Soutine, Etsi Dunow, who remarked on the clear likeness and the painting’s strong, evocative nature.
+This impression was confirmed by the world’s leading expert on Soutine, Esti Dunow, who remarked on the clear likeness and the painting’s strong, evocative nature.

 Final Step: Validation by experts